 A longer stabilizer will do more to boost your consistency, so they’re more popular amongst target archers.

-While all of the stabilizers on our list are great options, the best of the best is the Bee Stinger Sport Hunter Xtreme Stabilizer, which offers everything you could possibly want in a stabilizer and then some.
+While all of the stabilizers on our list are great options, the best is the Bee Stinger Sport Hunter Xtreme Stabilizer, which offers everything you could want in a stabilizer and then some.

 It’s more expensive than some other models, but its price point accurately reflects its performance.